 If you represent a charity network, we'd be happy to talk about extending our helpline service to your members.

-Webinars are a great way to learn about the latest in charity tech - Google Ad Grants, social media, Office 365, and getting a new website - from experts in the field at the convenience of your own computer.
-Browse our upcoming webinars and archive of past webinars here
+Webinars are a great way to learn about the latest in charity tech - Facebook for charities, Google Ad Grants and Analytics, social media, Office 365, and getting a new website - from experts in the field at the convenience of your own computer.
+Browse our upcoming webinars and archive of past webinars.

 If you’re looking to upgrade your IT systems or make efficiencies, our TechCheck provides an in-depth analysis of your charity’s IT environment, including its existing computer applications, hardware infrastructure, IT plan and tech support.
 Our TechCheck will give your charity a detailed written report and guide recommending a strategic plan and outline costs.
 Previous tech-check clients include Citizens UK, Disability Rights UK, Lambeth Law Centre, and many more.